gabrielhoerning/comap_mphys_2526/README.md

 ~/phd/mphys/comap_mphys_2526/
 ```

-## 5. Daily Workflow
+## 5 Daily Workflow
 0) When you try to pull or push for the first time after a modification, you will need to use your personal token like this:
 ```bash
 git pull https://gabrielhoerning:<TOKEN>@github.com/gabrielhoerning/comap_mphys_2526.git
 ```
-And after that, you can use this command so your local Git should, in principl,e save your credentials so you don't need to use your token every time (but who knows)
+And after that, you can use this command so your local Git should, in principle, save your credentials so you don't need to use your token every time (but who knows)
 ```bash
 git config --global credential.helper store
 ```

+## 6. Daily Workflow
 a) Update your local copy
 ```bash
 cd ~/phd/mphys/comap_mphys_2526